qdrant/landing_page/qdrant-landing/content/documentation/faq/database-optimization.md

 ### I configured on-disk vector storage, but memory usage is still high.
 Why?

-Firstly, memory usage metrics as reported by `top` or `htop` might be misleading.
-They are not showing the amount of memory required to run the service.
+Firstly, memory usage metrics as reported by `top` or `htop` may be misleading.
+They are not showing the minimal amount of memory required to run the service.
-If you see RSS memory usage of 10 GB, it doesn't mean that it won't work on a machine with 8 GB of RAM.
+If the RSS memory usage is 10 GB, it doesn't mean that it won't work on a machine with 8 GB of RAM.

-Qdrant uses many techniques to reduce search latency, including caching the disk data in RAM and preloading the data from disk to RAM.
+Qdrant uses many techniques to reduce search latency, including caching disk data in RAM and preloading data from disk to RAM.
 As a result, the Qdrant process might use more memory than the minimum required to run the service.

+> Unused RAM is wasted RAM

-If you want to limit the memory usage of the service, we recommend using [limits in docker](https://docs.docker.com/config/containers/resource_constraints/#memory) or Kubernetes.
+If you want to limit the memory usage of the service, we recommend using [limits in Docker](https://docs.docker.com/config/containers/resource_constraints/#memory) or Kubernetes.

 ### My requests are very slow or time out.
 What should I do?